-- Dropcountr staff will train appropriate GMWSD staff, including conservation and customer service staff, on how to navigate and use the software, on-site. - Detailed training materials will also be provided to GMWSD staff and are accessible online at any time.
+- Dropcountr staff will train appropriate City staff, including conservation and customer service staff, as well as Rachio installers and staff, on how to navigate and use the software, on-site and via online webinars. - Detailed training materials will also be provided to the City staff and are accessible online at any time.
 These materials include product guides, interactive exercises, and answers to frequently asked questions.